ZeldaFan0225/ChatGPT-Discord-Bot/README.md

 2) get the token of your discord bot (https://discord.com/developers/docs/reference#authentication)
 3) Install the node modules using `npm i` (make sure the dev dependencies are also installed for typescript to work)
 4) remove the `template.` from the `template.config.json` file
-5) set up a postgres database
+5) set up a postgres database (an official installation guide can be found [here](https://www.postgresql.org/docs/current/installation.html))
+- this includes:
+  - creating a new postgres user (preferrably with password)
+  - creating a new database
 6) fill out the `template.env` and rename it to `.env`
 7) modify the [config.json](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot/blob/main/template.config.json) file (from step 4) to fit your needs (you can read about what which property does in [config.md](https://github.com/ZeldaFan0225/ChatGPT-Discord-Bot/blob/main/config.md))
 8) compile the code and start the process (this can be done by using `npm run deploy`)